ethereum/consensus-specs/specs/networking/p2p-interface.md

 1. Use the encoding strategy to read the optional header.
 2. If there are any length assertions for length `N`, it should read exactly `N` bytes from the stream, at which point an EOF should arise (no more bytes).
 Should this not be the case, it should be treated as a failure.
 3. Deserialize the expected type, and process the request.
-4. Write the response (result, optional header, payload).
+4. Write the response which may consist of one or many `response_chunks` (result, optional header, payload).
 5. Close their write side of the stream.
 At this point, the stream will be fully closed.

 If steps (1), (2), or (3) fail due to invalid, malformed, or inconsistent data, the responder MUST respond in error.
 Clients tracking peer reputation MAY record such failures, as well as unexpected events, e.g. early stream resets.

 The entire request should be read in no more than `RESP_TIMEOUT`.
 Upon a timeout, the responder SHOULD reset the stream.

-The responder SHOULD send a response promptly, starting with a **single-byte** response code which determines the contents of the response (`result` particle in the BNF grammar above).
+The responder SHOULD send a response promptly, starting with a **single-byte** response code which determines the contents of the `response_chunk` (`result` particle in the BNF grammar above).

 It can have one of the following values, encoded as a single unsigned byte: